Table of contents

 2. Take care of your finances

-Starting a company is a costly proposition, so it’s important to create a budget that lays out all your costs.
-You may decide that you need additional capital to be successful.
-If you do take out a loan, make sure that you know how you will spend it.
 A problem many consultants face is separating personal finances from business finances when they first start.
-To avoid spending mishaps, implement ways to distinguish your business costs from your personal costs.
+To avoid spending mishaps, implement ways to distinguish your business costs from your personal costs, such as opening a business bank account.

 What are customers willing to pay for your services?
 This is an important question to hash out at the beginning.
 There are different consulting fee models, but you ultimately want to base your rate on your clients, the services you offer and the time a proposal takes.